Colin-JC/Ethereum_private/Run private Ethereum network with React interface.md

 3. Paste the following code

-   And replace FIRST_WALLET_ADDRESS and SECOND_WALLET_ADDRESS by the public addresses of the wallets created in first section of this document.
+   And replace FIRST_WALLET_ADDRESS and SECOND_WALLET_ADDRESS by the public addresses (like e2148925f4a356bfb52d2047698f329c48ae5846) of the wallets created in first section of this document.
 (The second wallet will be used to start a second node on the network).

    ```
    {